cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ~~~
 rational_map(x', y')
 Input: (x', y'), a point on the curve y'^2 = x'^3 + A * x'^2 + B * x'.
-Output: (x, y), a point on the equivalent twisted Edwards curve.
+ Output: (x, y), a point on an equivalent twisted Edwards curve.

 1. t1 = x' * B'
 2. t2 = t1 + 1